 Are you looking for a fun, engaging way to teach your students to compare and contrast?
-This can be one of the most difficult, yet powerful topics to discuss in any classroom.
+Teaching how to compare and contrast in 2nd grade can be one of the most challenging, yet powerful topics in any classroom.
 Understanding how items are similar and different is essential for student success.
 Fortunately, there are plenty of creative activities that make helping them learn this skill enjoyable!
 In this blog post, we’ll explore exciting ways in which teachers can put these concepts into practice with their students.
+From interactive games to hands-on projects, discover how to effectively teach compare and contrast to 2nd graders while keeping them engaged and enthusiastic about learning.

-Teaching students to compare and contrast can prove challenging depending on the subject.
+When planning to teach students to compare and contrast, it can prove challenging depending on the subject.
 If you follow Common Core Standards, they have a heavy emphasis on comparing and contrasting–especially different versions of the same story, characters, and their points of view.
 It’s crucial to set a strong foundation for what it means to compare and contrast before you can dive any deeper into these skills.

-One of my favorite ways to introduce a new skill is with a short video.
+One of my favorite fun ways to teach compare and contrast is with a short video.
 Pixar Short Films are the perfect tool to capture students’ attention and ignite a discussion.

 Jinxy Jenkins and Lucky Lou is a perfect quick video for starting a conversation about compare & contrast.
 If you’ve never seen this video, it is about two characters who attract very different circumstances throughout their day.
 It is a great short video to start talking about things students notice that are the same and different.
 Here are some questions to guide your discussion: